Asymptotics for scalar perturbations from a neighborhood of the bifurcation sphere: Introduction

 A special case that has recently attracted strong interest is that of extremal black holes for which the asymptotic terms are very different in view of instabilities of derivatives of the scalar fields (see for instance \cite{aretakis1,aretakis2,aretakis3,aretakis4,aag1,aretakis2012,aretakis2013,harvey2013,harveyeffective,zimmerman1,zimmerman2}).

-On other hand, the above works do not yield global \textit{pointwise lower bounds}\footnote{Lower bounds for \emph{energy fluxes} along the event horizon were first obtained by Luk and Oh \cite{luk2015}.} on the size of solutions to \eqref{we}.
+On other hand, the above works do not yield global \textit{pointwise lower bounds}\footnote{Note that sharpness of the decay rates of \emph{energy fluxes} along the event horizon was first established by Luk and Oh \cite{luk2015}.} on the size of solutions to \eqref{we}.
 Furthermore, global quantitative upper bounds or asymptotic expressions of the type \eqref{eq:1}, \eqref{eq:2} and \eqref{eq:3} do not provide the exact leading-order late-time asymptotic terms in terms of explicit expressions of the initial data.
 In other words, these works do not recover how the coefficients appearing in front of the dominant terms in the asymptotic expansion in time depend precisely on initial data.
 The derivation of the \emph{exact} late-time asymptotic terms is very important in studying the behavior of scalar fields in the interior of extremal black hole spacetimes \cite{gajic, gajic2, dejanjon1} and also in the Schwarzschild black hole interior \cite{gregjan}.
-Note that lower bounds for the decay rate of scalar fields play an important role when studying the properties of the interiors of dynamical sub-extremal black holes.
+Note that lower bounds for the decay rate of scalar fields moreover play an important role when studying the properties of the interiors of dynamical sub-extremal black holes.
 This was first shown rigorously in \cite{MD03,MD05c}; see also \cite{MD12, luk2015, LukSbierski2016, DafShl2016, Hintz2015, Franzen2014, Luk2016a,Luk2016b} for related results in the interior of sub-extremal black holes.

 The above issue was resolved in our recent work \cite{paper2} where global quantitative estimates were obtained of the form